 Since its formation, the History Group has held several, well attended exhibitions at the Village Hall, and these include the earlier history of the village, Harwell during the two World Wars and Harwell shops and people.

 Future exhibitions will include the Life and Times at RAF Harwell, Education in Harwell, Village Organisations and a second one on Harwell People.
+For information on upcoming talks and events go to our Events page.

 A fascinating talk was also given by Tania Szabó about her mother, Violette Szabó GC, who was part of the Special operations Executive (SOE) in occupied France in WW2.